mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 When the receiver is a type value and not a pointer to a type value the method receives a copy and cannot modify the original.

+#### Method Definition Location

+It may seem that struct methods should be defined inside the struct.
+However, the ability to define methods outside the type definition is required in order to add methods to non-struct types.
+So Go chooses to only support this same approach for all types.

 #### Methods With Pointer Receivers

 When a function has a parameter with a pointer type,